ArseniyX/flagswitch-react/README.md

 #### Feature Definition

-The `flagSwitch` function takes a single argument, which is an object that defines the features to be loaded.

-Each key in the object is the name of the feature, and the value is an object that defines the feature's behavior.
+Pass an object to `flagSwitch` defining the features to load, where each key represents a feature name and its value dictates the feature's behavior.

 ##### `split`

-This property is optional and allows you to specify the percentage split between different versions of the feature.

-If this property is not provided, the feature will be loaded with an even split across all versions.
+Define the percentage split between different feature versions.
+Without this, the library defaults to an even distribution across versions.

 Example: